GLOBAL MARKETS-Europe holds onto gains from "game-changing" week

-* Europe set for sixth straight week of gains amid ECB QE
+* Europe set for 6th week of gains in a row amid ECB QE

 * Emerging markets under pressure from strong dollar